Emyrk/nampower/SCRIPTS.md

 ```

 #### GetEquippedItems(unitToken)
-Returns a table containing all equipped items for the specified unit.
+Returns a table reference containing all equipped items for the specified unit.

 **Parameters:**
 - `unitToken` (string): Can be a standard unit token ("player", "target", "pet", etc.) or a GUID string

 **Returns:**
-- A Lua table with equipment slot indices as keys (0-18) and item info tables as values
+- A Lua table reference with equipment slot indices as keys (0-18) and item info tables as values
 - Returns nil if the unit cannot be found or inspected

 For the player, item info includes: